hashicorp/design-system/packages/tokens/CONTRIBUTING.md

 The "build" step takes the "source" JSON files, process them, and generates in "output" a set of files that later will be published as npm package.
 You can find the code that relates to this step in the file `/scripts/build.ts`.

-To run this script use the following command in your CLI (while in the `design-system-tokens` folder):
+To run this script use the following command in your CLI (while in the `packages/tokens` folder):

 ```bash
 yarn build